Transition Tori in the Planar Restricted Elliptic Three Body Problem: Normal hyperbolicity, KAM theorem and the persistence of Lyapounov orbits

+In the above argument we require that $e\mu^{-1/3}<c$ with some sufficiently small $c$ (which is independent of $\mu$) so that both the normally hyperbolic theorem and KAM can be applied.
+Let finish by observing that for any given $c$, by choosing sufficiently small $\mu^{\ast}>0$ and requiring that $\mu<\mu^{\ast}$ and $e\mu^{-2/3}<\kappa$ the estimate $e\mu^{-1/3}<c$ follows. \end{proof}

 \begin{remark} An identical argument to the above proof can be performed to obtain a mirror result to Theorem \ref{th:KAM for L2} for any fixed parameter $\mu_{k}$.
 To do so though one would have to verify the twist condition.
 This has been verified numerically for a sequence of parameters in Table 1.
 It is visible that as the masses $\mu_{k}$ decrease the twist coefficient increases to infinity.
-It is therefore reasonable to believe that the twist condition holds for all parameters $\mu_{k}$. \end{remark}
+It is therefore reasonable to believe that the twist condition holds for all parameters $\mu_{k}$.
+Let us emphasize that for sufficiently large $k$ we have rigorously verified the twist condition in Lemma \ref{lem:twist-c}, hence the claim of Theorem \ref{th:KAM for L2} holds for $\mu_{k}$ sufficiently large $k.$ \end{remark}

+\begin{remark} We can set $R$ from Theorem \ref{th:KAM for L2} to be the radius of one of the surviving tori.
+This will ensure that $\Lambda_{e}$ is an invariant manifold with a boundary $l^{e}(R)$.
+We should also emphasize that the choice of $R$ is independent of $\mu$. \end{remark}